What Does it Take to Be an Aircraft Cargo Handling Supervisor?

 Types of Aircraft Cargo Handling Supervisor Jobs

-There were about 7,600 jobs for Aircraft Cargo Handling Supervisor in 2016 (in the United States).
+In 2016, there was an estimated number of 7,600 jobs in the United States for Aircraft Cargo Handling Supervisor.
 New jobs are being produced at a rate of 6.6% which is above the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Aircraft Cargo Handling Supervisor by 2026.
-There will be an estimated 800 positions for Aircraft Cargo Handling Supervisor per year.
+The BLS estimates 800 yearly job openings in this field.

 The states with the most job growth for Aircraft Cargo Handling Supervisor are Oregon, New Jersey, and North Dakota.
 Watch out if you plan on working in Missouri, Wisconsin, or Ohio.
 These states have the worst job growth for this type of profession.